NebraZKP/upa/spec/protocol/upa-1.2.0.md

 Given a list of `proofIds` and `submissionProofs` and `dupSubmissionIdxs`, the contract verifies that `proofIds` appear in submissions as follows:

 - For each $\pid$ in `proofIds`:
-  - If $\pid$ corresponds to a dummy proof, skip ahead to the proofs submitted off-chain, which start at index `numOnchainProofs`.
+  - If $\pid$ corresponds to a dummy proof, skip ahead to the proofs submitted off-chain, which start at index `numOnChainProofs`.
   - Attempt to lookup the submission data (see "Proof Submission") for a submission with Id $\keccak(\pid)$ and duplicate submission index `dupSubmissionIdxs[i]` (where `i` is a 0-based index of the submission within this aggregated batch, incremented once for each iteration of this loop).
 If such a submission exists:
     - The proof was submitted as a single-proof submission.
 The contract extracts the $\sidx$ from the submission data and ensures that $\sidx$ is greater than or equal to `nextSubmissionIdxToVerify`.
 If not, reject the transaction.
     - The entry `numVerifiedInSubmission[` $\sidx$ `]` should logically be 0 (this can be sanity checked by the contract).
 Set this entry to 1